Public library ratings

 There are several national systems for assessing, evaluating, or otherwise rating the quality of public libraries.

 United States

 Basic library statistics (not rankings) were initially maintained by the National Center for Educational Statistics; that body continues to collect data for academic libraries, but administration of the Public Libraries Survey and the State Library Agencies Survey was transferred to the Institute of Museum and Library Services (IMLS) in October 2007.
 IMLS continues to conduct public library surveys as well as distribute historical data from surveys back to 1988.

+The Library Data Archives includes longitudinal data sets.